 Before taking ticagrelor,

-- the following nonprescription product may interact with ticagrelor: aspirin.
-Be sure to let your doctor and pharmacist know that you are taking this medication before you start taking ticagrelor.
-Do not start this medication while taking ticagrelor without discussing with your healthcare provider.
+- the following nonprescription product may interact with ticagrelor: St. John's Wort, aspirin, and non-steroidal anti-inflammatory medications such as ibuprofen (Advil®, Motrin®) and naproxen (Aleve®).
+Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking ticagrelor.
+Do not start these medications while taking ticagrelor without discussing with your healthcare provider.

-- tell your doctor if you have or have ever had an irregular heartbeat that is not corrected by a pacemaker, a type of lung disease such as chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways) or asthma.
+- tell your doctor if you have or have ever had an irregular heartbeat that is not corrected by a pacemaker, a type of lung disease such as chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways), or asthma or liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking ticagrelor, call your doctor.

 What special dietary instructions should I follow?